Arbitrage on Decentralized Exchanges: Equilibrium Strategies

-Subsequently, we only need to search symmetric mixed Nash equilibria that are represented by triplet $(\alpha,\Phi,D_A)$, where $\alpha\in(0,1]$ represents the probability of trading, $\Phi$ is a probability measure on $[\hat g_L,\hat g_H]$ representing the randomized gas fee strategy, and $D_A$ is a function on $[\hat g_L,\hat g_H]$ representing the trading amount for each chosen gas fee.
-With a bit abuse of notations, we still use $\Pi$ to denote the payoff function, i.e.,
+Proposition \ref{prop:propertyEq} implies that the probability of trading is positive, since profits as the first mover are strictly positive under arbitrage.
+Furthermore, the arbitrageur's trading amount, given a selected gas fee $g$, is deterministic rather than random.
+Consequently, symmetric mixed Nash equilibria can be represented by the triplet $(\alpha,\Phi,D_A)$, where $\alpha\in(0,1]$ is the probability of trading, $\Phi$ is a probability measure on $[\hat g_L,\hat g_H]$ representing the randomized gas fee strategy, and $D_A$ is a function mapping each gas fee to a trading amount.
+With slight abuse of notation, we continue to denote the payoff function by $\Pi^\ell$:

-The new structure $(\alpha,\Phi,D_A)$ allows us to further investigate the equilibrium gas fee and trading amount strategies.
+This structure $(\alpha,\Phi,D_A)$ allows us to further investigate equilibrium gas fee and trading amount strategies.